 Newport is home to the largest fishing fleet on the Oregon coast.
 The harbour itself is extremely busy so you could spend hours here just watching the coming and going of fishing vessels.

-From the the harbour you get fantastic views of the impressive Yaquina Bay Bridge.
+From the harbour, you get fantastic views of the impressive Yaquina Bay Bridge.

 Harbours up and down the west coast of the United States are popular hang-outs for Californian sea lions and Newport is no exception.
 These busy creatures are popular draw for tourists.
 Finding these creatures in Newport harbour is not hard as all you need to do is follow their loud ‘barking’.
 They love piling onto the floating pontoons, crowding into the smallest of spaces … often on top of each other.
 Some of the sea lions don’t like being bumped and barged as new arrivals to the pontoon try to make space and let these interlopers know their annoyance loudly!